Restorative Dentistry – Williamsville, NY

 There is no need to feel embarrassed or ashamed when facing a case of oral damage or decay.
 Virtually everyone goes through these issues at one point or another in their lives, after all.
 What is most important is that you have a trusted dental team you can turn to for the high-quality, revitalizing care that you deserve.
 Here in Williamsville, NY, our team of dedicated doctors and friendly staff members will always be able to provide you with a comfortable, warm atmosphere and comprehensive treatment options that can correct teeth that are broken, decayed, or even lost altogether.
-We are even happy to offer an emergency answering service so that patients in need of immediate help can see one of our doctors as quickly as possible.
+We are even happy to offer an emergency answering service, so patients in need of immediate help can see one of our doctors as quickly as possible for restorative dentistry in Williamsville, NY.

 For decades, fillings have been the go-to treatment for repairing small cavities as well as slightly damaged teeth, and traditionally, they were made of a metallic material called amalgam.
 While it is very strong and durable, it has always had some very distinct drawbacks.
 Firstly, it leaves a very large gray mark on any tooth it is used on, and it can even make a tooth more sensitive to hot and cold temperatures.
 Different temperatures can even cause the filling to expand and contract, which can lead to a tooth cracking over time.